awslabs/crossplane-on-eks/README.md

 Depending on whether you want to use the jet provider or the default provider for AWS, you need to install one or both of the crossplane providers on the EKS cluster.
 You will also need to enable IRSA support for your EKS cluster for the necessary permissions to spin up other AWS services.
+Refer to the bootstrap README for this configuraiton.

- - [AWS Provider](https://github.com/crossplane/provider-aws) - Crossplane Compositions for AWS Services \
+ - [AWS Provider](https://github.com/crossplane/provider-aws) - Crossplane Compositions for AWS Services
- - [Terrajet AWS Provider](https://github.com/crossplane-contrib/provider-jet-aws) - Crossplane Compositions for AWS Services \
+ - [Terrajet AWS Provider](https://github.com/crossplane-contrib/provider-jet-aws) - Crossplane Compositions for AWS Services
- - [AWS IRSA on EKS](https://github.com/crossplane/provider-aws) - AWS Provider Config with IRSA enabled  \
+ - [AWS IRSA on EKS](https://github.com/crossplane/provider-aws) - AWS Provider Config with IRSA enabled

 ✅   Deploy the Examples